AMVijay/aws-learning/dynamodb/README.md

 * Max size of each item can be 400 KB.

 ## Indexes in DynamoDB
+* Partition Key
+    * It is mandatory to create table.
+    * It is an attribute in the table and its value should be unique.
+    * DynamoDB uses this partition key as hash value to retrive the item from the storage nodes.
+This helps DynamoDB scalability.

 * Each table must have One Partition Key.
 Partition Key is one of the attribute from the table and that should be unique.
 * Partition Key can have a sort key from the table .